grafana/k6-docs/src/data/markdown/translated-guides/en/05 Test Types/07-breakpoint-testing.md

 * Tune the system to stretch its limits

 If the action taken is to tune the system, the team must repeat the breakpoint test to find where and if the system's limits moved further.
-There is no fixed number of times to repeat this exercise.The number of repetitions of the breakpoint test, how much the system can be tuned and how far can its limits be tuned after each exercise is up to the team’s needs.
+There is no fixed number of times to repeat this exercise.
+Team needs determine the number of repetitions of the breakpoint test, how much the system can be tuned, and how far can its limits be tuned after each exercise.
 There are some real-life conditions where an increase, similar to the breakpoint test, can happen suddenly.
 That is known as a Spike test.